ampache/ampache.org-api/docs/api-changelog.md

 ### Added

 * API6 (Based on API5)
+  * list: Replace get_indexes with a faster lookup and similar parameters returning `id` and `name` only
   * register: Allow users to register an account (if enabled)
   * user_create: Add `group` parameter to pick a catalog filter group
   * user_update: